AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

    Enemies take damage through their **hitboxes** when hit by player bullets or attacks.
 Upon defeat, enemies play a **hit flash effect** and a **death animation** for visual feedback.

 - **Invulnerability**:
    Unlike the player, enemies do not gain invulnerability, making them susceptible to consecutive hits.
-But it is managed through the player shot cooldown.
+But it is managed through the player-shot cooldown.

 ---
+### Related Class Content

+## Command Pattern Usage
+The **Command Pattern** is used throughout the boss implementations, player implementations, and durative commands for cutscene management.
+The skills I learned from exercise one were directly applied to creating the septic if commands for all the actions I wanted my player and my enemies to perform.
+All actions are based on the command system.

+## Path Planning - The movement and planning process for the enemies in the Run-and-Gun level was based on class concepts of Game AI, focusing on how, when, and where enemies act.
+Complex enemy types like turret bots, flying drones, and charging units required precise planning for behaviors such as state-based movement.
+The boss battles featured multi-phase behaviors and adaptive attack patterns, making them challenging and engaging.
+An example of this would be the implementation of the patrol system.

 # **Run and Gun Game Assets Documentation**